/ seo-tools / Best WordPress SEO Plugins in 2026

 Rank Math

-Rank Math has grown rapidly since its launch and is now the strongest competitor to Yoast.
-Its free tier is remarkably generous, offering features like multiple focus keyword tracking, built-in schema markup for dozens of content types, Google Search Console integration, and a 404 monitor.
+Rank Math has grown rapidly since its launch in 2018 and is now the strongest competitor to Yoast, with 4+ million active installations on WordPress.org and a 4.8 star rating.
+Its free tier is remarkably generous, offering features like multiple focus keyword tracking (five by default, extendable), built-in schema markup for many content types, Google Search Console integration, and a 404 monitor.
 The interface is modern and modular, letting you enable only the features you need.
+The current version is 1.0.271.1, tested up to WordPress 7.0, and a recent release even added MCP tools so AI assistants can audit a site and fix SEO issues directly.

 Pros: More features in the free version than most premium plugins, clean UI, modular design, excellent schema support.
 Cons: The sheer number of features can overwhelm new users, and some long-time WordPress users report occasional conflicts with other plugins.